Skip to main content

 • Policy overrides enable individual users or roles to test different builds independently

-• Developers can work with different versions simultaneously without conflicts
+• Developers can work and test their ongoing work simultaneously without conflicts

 • QA teams can test specific builds while production users remain on stable versions